uonline/uonline/README.md

 -------------

 * Clone the repo.
-* Install packages: `npm install`, `composer install`.
+* Install packages: `npm install`.
-* Create keyring (for PHP).
-You can run almost any PHP file to get help on format.
 * Fetch submodules: `git submodule init`, `git submodule update`.
 * Initialize database: `./init.php --database --tables --unify-validate --unify-export --test-monsters --optimize`.
+Errrm, now you should use init.coffee, but I'm too lazy to fix the command.
 * If you need to add an admin: `./add-admin.coffee username password`.